unforced/new-bump/.cursorguides/tracking.md

 ## Action Plan

 ### Next Steps for Milestone 4: Gathering Places
-1. ✅ Implement Places Page with List/Map Toggle
-   - ✅ Created a page that displays places in both list and map views
-   - ✅ Implemented a toggle to switch between views
-   - ✅ Added a button to open the PlaceForm

-2. ✅ Enhance PlaceForm Component
-   - ✅ Integrated with Google Places API for address autocomplete
-   - ✅ Implemented form validation
-   - ✅ Added error handling
-   - ✅ Added map preview for selected locations

-3. ✅ Integrate Google Maps
-   - ✅ Set up Google Maps API
-   - ✅ Replaced placeholder map with actual Google Maps component
-   - ✅ Implemented markers for places with proper positioning
-   - ✅ Added info windows for place details

-### Learnings & Best Practices
-- **Supabase RLS Policies**: Ensure Row Level Security policies are properly configured to restrict access to user-specific data.
-- **TypeScript Interfaces**: Define clear interfaces for all data structures to ensure type safety throughout the application.
-- **Error Handling**: Implement consistent error handling patterns across all services.
-- **Testing Strategy**: Write comprehensive tests for all components and services, including unit tests and integration tests.
-- **Integration Testing with Supabase**: Implement integration tests that make actual API calls to a test database.
-These tests can catch issues that unit tests with mocks might miss, such as incorrect query syntax or mismatched data structures.
-Use a dedicated test script to create and clean up test data, ensuring that tests are isolated and do not interfere with each other.
-- **Component Design**: Create reusable components with clear interfaces and proper styling to maintain consistency across the application.
-- **Modal Patterns**: Use modals for forms and dialogs to provide a consistent user experience for data entry and confirmation.
-- **Google Maps Integration**: Use the @react-google-maps/api library for integrating Google Maps into React applications.
-Implement proper loading states and error handling for API calls.
-Use the Places Autocomplete API for address input to ensure accurate location data.
-- **Environment Variables**: Store API keys and other sensitive information in environment variables to keep them secure and easily configurable across different environments.
-- **Import Validation**: Ensure imports match actual file names and exports.
-Test main application components to catch import errors early.
-Consider using tools like ESLint with plugins that validate imports against the actual file system.
-- **Naming Conventions**: Adopt and enforce consistent naming conventions for files and exports to avoid confusion.
-For example, use camelCase for file names and PascalCase for component exports.
-- **Test Component Behavior**: Focus on testing component behavior rather than implementation details.
-Avoid tests that rely on accessing component internals, as they are brittle and can break when implementation changes.
-- **Build Verification**: Add a build step in your CI/CD pipeline that verifies the application builds successfully before running tests.
-This would catch import errors and other build-time issues.
-- **Authentication Flow**: Implement a proper authentication flow with protected routes that redirect unauthenticated users to the login page.
-Use React Router's Navigate component for redirects and create a ProtectedRoute component to wrap routes that require authentication.
-- **Development Conveniences**: Implement development-only features to make testing easier, such as a development login that bypasses email verification.
-Use environment checks like isDevelopment() to conditionally enable these features only in development mode.

-## Action Plan (from Project Documentation)

-1. **Initialize Project**:
-   - Set up React/Vite PWA with TypeScript, routing, styled-components, workbox, Vitest
-   - Create app structure with routes (Auth, Home, Places, Friends, Meetups, Settings)
-   - Implement theme system with interfaces
-   - Set up testing environment
-   - Status: **Completed**

-2. **Supabase Integration**:
-   - Create Supabase project
-   - Apply schema migrations
-   - Set up client with polling fallback
-   - Status: **Completed**

-3. **Home & Check-In**:
-   - Build Home page with status list (Supabase fetch, grouped by place)
-   - Implement CheckInForm (place/activity/privacy)
-   - Status: **Completed**

-4. **Gathering Places**:
-   - Create Places page with list/map toggle
-   - Implement PlaceForm (Google Maps autocomplete/pin)
-   - Status: **In Progress**

-5. **Friends & Intent**:
-   - Build Friends page with friend list
-   - Create UserSelector for adding friends
-   - Implement 'Hope to Bump' toggles
-   - Status: **Not Started**

-6. **Meetups**:
-   - Create Meetups page with log form
-   - Implement history list
-   - Status: **Not Started**

-7. **Settings**:
-   - Build Settings page with availability settings
-   - Implement notification preferences
-   - Add 'Do Not Disturb' functionality
-   - Status: **Not Started**

-8. **Notifications**:
-   - Add notification bell with history
-   - Status: **Not Started**

-9. **Polish & Deploy**:
-   - Add animations (pulse/fade)
-   - Ensure responsive UI
-   - Set up PWA
-   - Deploy to Vercel
-   - Status: **Not Started**

-## Next Steps
-1. ~~Push the database schema to Supabase~~ (Completed)
-2. ~~Test the authentication flow with Supabase~~ (Completed)
-3. ~~Implement the profile management functionality~~ (Completed)
-4. ~~Set up real-time subscriptions for check-ins~~ (Completed)
-5. ~~Implement the Home page with status list~~ (Completed)
-6. Implement the Places page with list/map toggle:
-   - Create place service for managing places in Supabase
-   - Implement Places page with list/map toggle
-   - Create PlaceForm component with Google Maps integration
-   - Add tests for all new components and services
-7. Create the PlaceForm component with Google Maps integration
+1. Create Place Service with CRUD operations
+   - Implement functions to create, read, update, and delete places
+   - Add error handling and type safety
+   - Write comprehensive tests for all functions

+2. Implement Places Page with List/Map Toggle
+   - Create a page that displays places in both list and map views
+   - Implement a toggle to switch between views
+   - Add a button to open the PlaceForm

+3. Implement PlaceForm Component
+   - Create a form for adding and editing places
+   - Integrate with Google Places API for address autocomplete
+   - Add form validation and error handling

+4. Integrate Google Maps
+   - Set up Google Maps API
+   - Create a map component for displaying places
+   - Implement markers for places with proper positioning
+   - Add info windows for place details

 ## Completed Steps
 - Created project tracking file (now at .cursorguides/tracking.md)